Obada111/competitive-programming/README.md

 DSU is also amazing for:

 - Offline connectivity queries.
-- “Add edges then answer queries” type problems.citeturn9search12
+- “Add edges then answer queries” type problems.

 Bugs that cost me points: